 Beware of super-leader syndrome.

 Taken literally, my Taco Bell incident doesn’t seem to have much application in the business world.
-But when you think about it, overconfidence in the workplace can have harsh and career-limiting consequences.
-I’m frequently amazed by the number of business leaders who have significant blind spots when it comes to their own abilities.
+But when you think about it, overconfidence in the workplace can have harsh consequences.
+I’m frequently amazed by the significant blind spots business leaders have when it comes to their own abilities.

 It’s a bit of a superhero complex or, more appropriately, a super-leader syndrome.
 Leaders who believe they’re solely responsible for the fate of their company, their community or the world aren’t living in reality.
-No one runs to the nearest phone booth (if those still exist), rips off his business attire and flies off to save the day.
-Leaders cannot succeed without a network of people contributing to the larger goal.
+No one runs to the nearest phone booth, rips off their business attire and flies off to save the day.
+Instead, leaders may find increased success with an engaged network of people contributing to the larger goal.

-Hubris, characterized by excessive self-confidence, creates barriers to successful leadership.
-When leaders lack self-awareness, they are unlikely to seek input, ideas or different opinions.
-As a result, overconfident leaders rely too much on their own perspectives and make decisions without fully analyzing the situation or considering alternatives.
+Hubris, characterized by excessive self-confidence, has the potential to create barriers to successful leadership.
+For example, overconfident leaders may rely too much on their own perspectives in the workplace.

 Early in my career, I had a supervisor who talked incessantly about his superior leadership skills.
 He routinely noted how our director wasted time in meetings on discussion and building consensus.
 Even though our team was the most productive in the company, my supervisor was adamant he had a better way to lead.